 - Customers prefer brands offering bot support.
 47% of users are open to purchasing items through a bot.

 - Chatbots can engage customers by answering their simple queries when the support team is busy or not available.

 Book my show, the leading online booking app, has integrated WhatsApp for Business to send ticket confirmations as WhatsApp messages by default.
 The users who book tickets on BookMyShow will be notified through a WhatsApp message along with the confirmation text or an M-ticket (mobile ticket) QR Code.

 Like every superhero has some special power for the workforce of the future, that power could be chatbots – What do you think?

 Human Capital Trends report found that only 17% of global HR executives are ready to manage a workforce with people, robots, and AI working side by side.

 Recruitment is an important part of HR activity.
-With bot solution, it can be handled seamlessly.
-Mya, the AI recruiting assistant, for example, manages large candidate pools, giving FirstJob recruiters and hiring managers more time to focus on interviews and closing offers.
+With chatbots, the tasks can be handled seamlessly.
+Mya, the AI recruiting assistant for example manages large candidate pools, giving FirstJob recruiters and hiring managers more time to focus on interviews and closing offers.